 You may want to pack some small items that you could use as gifts.
 It is suggested, but not obligatory, to offer a small gift for your hostfamily.
 A small memento from Wisconsin, like a UWEC mug, might be nice.
-If you are unsure what to bring for your host family, ask your peer advisor.
+If you are unsure what to bring, ask your peer advisor.